organisciak/dissertation/document/5_design_objective.md

 On The Commons, it was noted that 40% of the tags were contributed by 10 'power taggers'; nonetheless, with over 59 thousand tags contributed, this still meant that other users still contributed a notable amount [@springer_for_2008].

 Due to the discord between the promise of tagging and difficulties of volunteer-based implementation, paid crowdsourcing is an appealing approach to collecting tags.
-While it does not includes some tertiary benefits related to community engagement, it allows us to control for quality by enforcing a codebook and to make us of many diverse viewpoints in practice.
+While it does not include some tertiary benefits related to community engagement, it allows us to control for quality by enforcing a codebook and to make use of many diverse viewpoints in practice.

 Following from the experiments on information retrieval relevance judgments, this section evaluates our design manipulations over an image tagging task.
 Image tagging is an interesting departure from relevance judgments in that there is no _clear_ correct contribution.